School of Human Development

 Academic Programmes

-The SHD will anchor the University’s upcoming Master’s in Human Development Policy and Practice programme, support the Doctoral Programme, as well as the University’s other Master’s programmes through Core Courses and a range of Elective Courses.
+The SHD anchors the University’s upcoming Master’s in Human Development Policy and Practice programme, support the Doctoral Programme, as well as the University’s other Master’s programmes through Core Courses and a range of Elective Courses.

 The SHD has contributed to teaching in the IIHS Urban Fellows Programme.
 In the Commons, it offered courses on identity, planning and economics.
 The Elective Courses (Activism in the City; Affordable Housing Policy and Practice; Digital Economy; Southern Urban Theory; Urban Health; Urban Social Protection; and Work, Labour, Informality) explored critical issues shaping urban life, policy, and practice.
 The SHD also led several Methods courses, including Ethnographic Methods, Framing the Inquiry, and Survey Design, equipping students with essential research and analytical skills for engaging with urban contexts.